 PRO TIP:

 Usher in spooky season with this eerily cool DIY wreath.
-Made using thorn-covered honey locust branches, it’s also a clever way to keep invasive trees in check.
+This craft is a clever way to keep invasive trees in check because it’s woven from thorn-covered honey locust branches.

 Supplies Needed